jason420247/alexa-ask-watson/README.rst

 10. Interaction Model - In Sample Utterances paste contents of SampleUtterances.json in folder speech_assets

-11. Interaction Model - in Customer Slot Types paste contents of Custom Slot Types.txt  Press Add
+11. Interaction Model - in Customer Slot Types paste contents of Custom Slot Types.
+Press Add

-12. Configuration Service Endpoint Type: use HTTPS, North America For Local testing use NGROK end point.
+12. Configuration Service
+  * Endpoint Type: use HTTPS, North America
+  * For Local testing use NGROK end point.
-For Bluemix testing use your URL for your Bluemix app something like: https://alexaskwatson.mybluemix.net/
+  * For Bluemix testing use your URL for your Bluemix app something like: https://alexaskwatson.mybluemix.net/

-13. SSL Certificate -  My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority  Press Next
+13. SSL Certificate -  My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority.
+Press Next

 14. Registering an Alexa-enabled Device for Testing: https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/testing-an-alexa-skill